 Client: Lee Kuan Yew School of Public Policy

-From international relations to issues like inequality or water policy, how can an institution like LKYSPP leverage on their faculty — some of the brightest minds in the world — to share their expertise with the general public?
+To achieve these goals, LKYSPP has created Global-is-Asian (GIA), the school’s flagship digital content platform focusing on policy issues in Asia and globally.
+But from international relations to inequality or water policy, how can an institution like LKYSPP leverage on their faculty — some of the brightest minds in the world — to share their expertise with the general public?

 For that, LKYSPP approached Click2View to help develop a comprehensive content strategy that would cement their standing as a global thought leader.
 Beginning with just articles and infographics, we have worked with LKYSPP to grow GIA into a full-fledged multichannel content hub — culminating in its own podcast series called the Foreseeable podcast.

 In searching for the right topic to cover in the podcast, we keep up with current world news and global affairs so that the podcast topic is timely and a direct commentary on current affairs.
 We worked closely with LKYSPP to develop suitable topics and a possible list of faculty to come on and guest on the show.